syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/working-with-data.md

 # Populating Data

-SFChart control can be configured with data points using ItemsSource property of SFSeries.
+`SFChart` control can be configured with data points using ItemsSource property of `SFSeries`.
 There are two ways, you can create data points for chart.

 ## Custom Object

 You can assign a collection of custom objects to the ItemsSource property.
-In this case, you need to set the XBindingPath and YBindingPath properties of chart series with the property names of the custom object which contains the x-value/category and y-value respectively.
+In this case, you need to set the `XBindingPath` and `YBindingPath` properties of chart series with the property names of the custom object which contains the x-value/category and y-value respectively.

 N> While using custom objects, XBindingPath property is required for all types of chart series.
 You need to set YBindingPath property only for the XYDataSeries types which needs single y-value for a data point.
 For example, Line, Spline, Column, Bar, Pie etc. For BubbleSeries type, you need to set both YBindingPath and Size properties since it requires two y-values to plot a single bubble data point.
 In the case of financial series types like Candle and HiLoOpenClose, which requires four y-values for a single data point, you need to set High, Low, Open and Close properties with the property names of a custom object which contains respective values.